 Underwriters will analyze operating expenses of a proposed development by category.
 Categories include administration, utilities, operating/maintenance and insurance/other.
-Underwriters will compare the proposed expense of each category to that of the CHFA historical data published annually by Multifamily Operations.
-Underwriters shall discuss deviations of +/-10% with the applicant and require the applicant to provide support for the deviation.
+Underwriters will analyze the proposed expenses to ensure they fall within the ranges found in the CHFA Multifamily Underwriting Standards summarized on page 5 of this Guideline.